 The visual direction was developed by DesignStudio, a london based branding and design agency.
 They got rid of the cold blue tones and replaced it with a warmer and brighter color scheme.
 The visual direction combines AirBnB with the concepts of people, love, and places and introduced the Bélo symbol that we know and recognize today.
 It incorporates an abstract location marker with a person, a heart, and the letter “A” for AirBnB.

-One key to the success of their new visual identity was the amount of semiotic research that was done to find out how the logo will be perceived across diverse cultures around the globe.
+One key to the success of their new visual identity was the amount of semiotic research that was conducted to find out how the logo will be perceived across diverse cultures around the globe.
 Brian Chesky, the founder of AirBnB, hopes that in the future, the logo can be recognized as a universal symbol for sharing.
 The logo is dynamic, flexible and memorable.
-They also allow customers to customize the logo to fit their own personal taste.
+They also allow customers to personalize the logo to fit their own personal taste.
 DesignStudio also partnered with AirBnB to further develop their digital experiences to resonate with diverse cultures across the globe.

 The Result